winitzki/scall/tutorial/programming_dhall.md

 So, if we use the `Stream/cons` constructor many times, we will obtain a stream with a "large" state type (a deeply nested union type).
 Pattern-matching operations with that type will take `O(N)` time in the Dhall interpreter.

-The result is a stream where _every_ operation (even just finding the next element) takes `O(N)` time.
+The result is a stream where _every_ operation (even just producing the next item) takes `O(N)` time.

-### Size-limited aggregation
+### Size-limited aggregation.
+Adapting hylomorphisms to Church encoding

 We have seen the function `streamToList` that extracts at most a given number of values from the stream.
-This function can be seen as an example of a **size-limited aggregation**: a function that somehow aggregates data from the stream but reads no more than a given number of values.
+This function can be seen as an example of a **size-limited aggregation**: a function that aggregates data from the stream in some way but reads no more than a given number of data items from the stream.
+The size limit is important for guaranteeing termination.

 We will now generalize size-limited aggregations from lists to arbitrary greatest fixed point types.
 The result will be a `fold`-like function whose recursion depth is limited in advance.
-This limit is necessary in Dhall, to ensure that all computations terminate.
+That limitation will ensure that all computations terminate, as Dhall requires.

 The type signature of `fold` is a generalization of `List/fold` to arbitrary recursion schemes.
 We have seen its type signature when we considered fold-like aggregations for Church-encoded data: